thesaigoneer/cosmix-saigon/README.md

 ### Step 9:  Enjoy Cosmix Saigon!

-You can always manually run updates by running **Update and Reboot**:
+You can always manually run updates by running **updates** manually:
 ```
 cd /etc/cosmix-saigon
-./update.sh  or ./update_shutdown.sh
+./update.sh  **or** ./update_shutdown.sh
+---

-If you want to completely reset this nixbook, wipe off your personal data to give it to someone else, or start fresh, run **Powerwash**:
+If you want to completely reset this nixbook, wipe off your personal data to give it to someone else, or start fresh, run **powerwash**:
 ```
 cd /etc/cosmix-saigon
 ./powerwash.sh